Colorectal Cancer Screening

 Your plan follows the age recommendations set by the United States Preventive Services Task Force for routine colonoscopies.

-So if you’re a State Health Plan primary member, beginning at age 50, you can now get both routine and diagnostic colonoscopies at no charge at a participating network provider.
-Those under age 50 can get a diagnostic colonoscopy ordered by a network provider at no charge.
+So if you’re a State Health Plan primary member, beginning at age 50, you can now get both routine and diagnostic colonoscopies at no charge at a participating qualified network provider.
+Those under age 50 can get a diagnostic colonoscopy ordered by a qualified network provider at no charge.

 This means no copay and no requirement that you must first meet a deductible.
 Your plan will pay 100 percent of the cost, including the consultation, the generic prep kit, procedure and anesthesia at a network provider.

 For some members, an early detection test you can take at home and submit by mail might be an option.
 It’s convenient — and again, there’s no cost to you.